prianka-mimi/laravel-crud-breeze/README.md

 - Unable to Edit in RecycleBin - User | Banner

+- Assign Role to User | Edit Role User

+- Default User Role Visitor (3) - If Role Not Selected

+- Uses of Middleware for which Role | Roles - can Access what or not

 - Pagination using Bootstrap - User | Banner

 - Uses of Seeder for Role and BackUp User Information